lorensfs/lorensfs/README.md

 **Teaching and learning** are at the core of my approach.
 I believe in sharing knowledge.

-My expertise primarily lies in **backend development, data engineering, and DevOps**.
+My expertise primarily lies in **backend development, AI engineering, and DevOps**.
 Although I'm flexible enough to contribute in other areas.

 I believe now more than ever that **having a strong foundation of knowledge and working towards solid architecture and design principles is essential** to getting the most out of AI tools.